confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 |1<>3            |[1637317383778]                               |
 ```

+**NOTE:**
-(_Note that because we sorted the `[send_id, recv_id]` array, it doesn't matter if 1
+Because we sorted the `[send_id, recv_id]` array, it doesn't matter if 1
-was sending to 2 or 2 was sending to 1 - we get the same conversation ID for both
+was sending to 2 or 2 was sending to 1—we get the same conversation ID for both
-directions._)
+directions.

-### Chat By Chat
+### Chat By chat

-That's a big help - we can analyze conversations individually.
+That's a big help—we can analyze conversations individually.

-Let's put each of those conversations in time order, and keep track of the sender as we go.
+Let's put each of these conversations in time order, and keep track of the sender as we go.

-We do this in two steps - we'll enhance our `message_times` column to
+We do this in two steps.
+First, we'll enhance our `message_times` column to
-build up a map with the `rowtime` as the key, and the `send_id` as the
+build up a map with the `rowtime` as the key and the `send_id` as the
 value:

 ```sql